lululxvi/deepxde/docs/demos/pinn_forward/poisson.1d.pointsetoperator.rst

     initializer = "Glorot uniform"
     net = dde.nn.FNN(layer_size, activation, initializer)

 Now, we have the PDE problem and the network.
-We bulid the ``Model``.
+We build the ``Model``.

 .. code-block:: python

     model = dde.Model(data, net)

 To evaluate the intermediate values for any given function during training, we can use `OperatorPredictor`.
 Let's say we would like to write the first and second derivatives on the boundary points into two different files.
-To achiece that, we first define the functions for first and second derivatives
+To achieve that, we first define the functions for first and second derivatives

 .. code-block:: python